This post was reviewed by our Director of Clinical Excellence and Oversight.

 - Thoroughly rinse all of the soap from the skin before reattaching the pouching system; soap can interfere with the way the pouch connects to the body.

 - Do not use alcohol or other strong chemicals to clean the skin or stoma.
 These can dry out the skin and lead to irritation.

 - Always dry the skin very well before attaching a new pouching system.
-A clean, absorbent towel or a hair dryer set to low heat are excellent options for making sure that all water is removed.
+A clean, absorbent towel or a hair dryer set to a cool temperature are excellent options for making sure that all water is removed.

 - Do not use moistened towelettes, baby wipes, or anything that contains lanolin or other oils.
 These will keep the skin barrier from staying on the skin.

 - Unless recommended by a healthcare provider, refrain from applying powders or creams to the skin around the stoma.
 Powders and creams can interfere with the skin barrier’s ability to adhere to the body.

 - Above all else, makes sure that a healthcare physician or an Ostomy nurse is updated on any irritation that may occur.

 Ostomy skin care is unique to each individual, so it’s important to seek advice with someone who is familiar with the situation.
 And as always, you can always call us with questions, or check out our Ostomy Fact Sheets.
 We’re happy to help!